avermeulen/object-oriented-programming-introduction/README.md

 * motorcycles, passenger cars, minibus taxis & car with caravan
 * small trucks & busses with 4 wheels
-* trucks and busess with 6-8 wheels
+* trucks and busses with 6-8 wheels
 * trucks and busses with more than 8 wheels

 You will see that the categories is the same for the [Huguenote Toll Plaza]() and the [Grasmere Toll Plaza]().
 The prices for the each one is different though.